taketarouex/ouchidashboard/README.md

-# ouchi-dashboard
+# ouchi

-display and store data related to `ouchi` life.
+store and display data related to `ouchi` life

 ## Description